 - How to obtain credit records

 - Borrowing limits for joint loan applicants and liability for joint personal loans

 Most people are fully aware that they can apply for a joint mortgage, a joint bank account and joint credit card.
 However, many do not know that they can also apply for a joint loan.

 One of the advantages of taking out a joint loan is that you may be able to borrow a higher amount than if you took out in just one name.
-However, it is important to understand that if you do take out bad credit personal loans in joint names, you will be responsible for all of the debt if your partner or the joint applicant cannot or will not make the designated repayments in full and on time.
+However, it is important to understand that if you do take out personal loans for poor credit in joint names, you will be responsible for all of the debt if your partner or the joint applicant cannot or will not make the designated repayments in full and on time.

-When signing a contract for credit, i.e. for an unsecured loan, the agreement is binding.
+When signing a contract for credit, i.e. for an unsecured loan no guarantor, the agreement is binding.
 Both parties are agreeing to pay off the whole amount known as ‘joint and several liability’.
 So, it is irrelevant who actually spends the money.
 Either applicant will be liable for the full amount of debt should there be any problem with repayments.

 Understanding Joint Personal Loans